Joy In Our Journey.com

 Here are some of the things we noticed with Phonetic Zoo:

 1. This program is almost strictly audio-based.
 If a child doesn't have strong auditory processing skills, this may not be a good fit for that child.
 One of my daughters was extremely weak with auditory processing, and we have worked very hard over the years to develop her skills in this area.
 She did not care for the auditory approach of listening to a spelling rule being repeated numerous times and then writing down the list of words as they were read.
-She wouldn't have minded doing this once for each list/lesson, because that is similar to the way we approach our own spelling program on the first day of learning new words, but since this is the only way that spelling is taught throughout the Phonetic Zoo program, she found this very frustrating.
-Keep in mind that we have not done a workbook-based spelling program over the years which is mainly busywork and visually-based.
+She wouldn't have minded doing this once for each list/lesson, because that is similar to the way we approach Spell to Write and Read on the first day of learning new words.
+However, since this is the only way that spelling is taught throughout the Phonetic Zoo program, she found this quite frustrating.
+Keep in mind that we have not done a workbook-based spelling program over the years which is mainly busywork and visually-based, so her frustration wasn't just based on missing her regular catchy, cute, activities-oriented spelling program.

 2. Phonetic Zoo is primarily self-taught independently, by the student.
 For some children, this is a fabulous opportunity to excel and go through the program as quickly as they are able.
 For other children who struggle with working independently, this could be much more difficult, although the work is all guided by listening to audio CDs.